 - B. Psychological safety.
 Not being afraid to show vulnerability, speak up and have an opinion that's different from the rest of the team.
 It also means being able to trust your manager and peers to have your back.

 - C. Openness.
-Where everyone is open to new ideas, making mistakes and learning from them as a team, while also seeking diverse perspectives.
+Where people are open to new ideas, aren't afraid to have challenging conversations, and seek diverse perspectives.

 - D. Belonging.
 People care about recognising, respecting and including each other.
 As a result, people feel they can be themselves at work.